 - Fry the onion in the olive oil in a large, heavy pot over medium high heat until translucent and just starting to brown.

 - Add 4 cups of water to the pot.
 Then add the chopped rapini.

-- Next, add the remaining 2 cups of water to the cornmeal placed in a bowl, and stir to moisten.
+- Next, add 2 cups of water to the cornmeal placed in a bowl, and stir to moisten.
 This technique of adding water to the dry ingredient will ensure that you will avoid lumps.
 However, do not add the water to the polenta until just before adding it to the pot.
 Add half a teaspoon of Kosher salt at this time, taste and add more as needed.

 - Immediately add the wet polenta to the pot before the water comes to a boil.
 Continue stirring, and cook over medium heat (it should be bubbling) for about 25 minutes.
 Keep scraping the bottom to make sure the polenta doesn't stick.
 Be careful not to let it boil too fast or the polenta may bubble which is painful if it squirts onto your hand.